cleder/awesome-python-testing/README.md

 - [fsociety](https://github.com/fsociety-team/fsociety) - A Modular Penetration Testing Framework.
 - [python-pentest-tools](https://github.com/dloss/python-pentest-tools) - Python tools for penetration testers.
+- [fencer](https://github.com/abunuwas/fencer) - Fencer is an automated API security testing tool.
+It's an experimental project to see how much of the API security testing process can be automated.

 ## Property Based Testing